Rules get a bad rap.

 Rules Keep You Accountable

-Another universal principle of fraternity rush week is two-fold:
+Another universal principle of fraternity recruitment week is two-fold:

 You must throw at least two events